Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 Let me share my experience and suggestions by taking my presentation as a reference:

-Here is how I will go about this preparing for the presentation:
+Here is how I will go about preparing this for the presentation:

 #1) What is my presentation all about?

 A successful presentation should provide the audience some value.
-It should teach, inform, simplify, introduce, compare, etc. while engaging the audience.
+It should teach, inform, simplify, introduce, compare, etc. while engaging with the audience.

 #2) Understand your audience: